-Midway between Baltimore, Maryland, and Washington, D.C., is Laurel, Maryland, a city of about 25,000 residents with Fort Meade Army base, the National Security Agency, and the physics lab of Johns Hopkins University as major points of interest nearby.
+Midway between Baltimore, Maryland, and Washington, D.C., lies Laurel, Maryland, a city of about 25,000 residents with Fort Meade Army base, the National Security Agency, and the physics lab of Johns Hopkins University as major points of interest nearby.
 Celebrating America's birthday is a big deal in Laurel.

 The city's population doubles the day of the Fourth of July celebration to view the parade, car show, live music, field day competition, and fireworks.